xpack/web-jekyll/pages/dev-tools/openocd/install.md

 Then restart and login again.

-If you still have problems, check your distribution documentation and when you have a functional solution post it on the project forum.
+If you still have problems, check your distribution documentation and when you have a functional solution post it on the project GitHub Discussions.

 ### Test